LaiMo2020/InhabitU/README.md

 The project is inspired from task manager project in the module.

 ### Media
-The static images used accross the page were obtained from https://unsplash.com/
+The static images used across the page were obtained from https://unsplash.com/

 ### Acknowledgements
 A very big thank you goes to my Code Institute Mentor Brian M. for his invaluable support and guidance throughout this project.
-Slack community and the tutor team for

 ### Disclaimer
 The content of this website is for educational purposes only.